adamnfish/djanjinja/README.md

 only it uses the request object to which it has been attached, so you don't have to pass it in to the constructor every time.

+## Tests

+As of version 1.3, Django ships with a RequestFactory class.
+This can be used to create fake requests which allows you to test your views in isolation.
+Rather than having to run though the url definitions, Django's internals and the middleware, you can create a fake request object and call the view directly.

+Unfortunately if you are using Djanjinja's request.Context helper, your views will not work.
+This is because Django creates a fake request object and does not run the middleware on it - Djanjinja uses the middleware phase to add the Context class to the request object.

+To solve this, Djanjinja offers its own RequestFactory class.
+This is a thin wrapper around Django's RequestFactory that automatically applies Djanjinja's middleware to the request before returning it.
+Its usage is identical to Django's RequestFactory so consult Django's documentation for usage - the only difference is that rather than importing from Django, you should get the RequestFactory class from Djanjinja.

+    # instead of this:
+    from django.test.client import RequestFactory

+    # do this
+    from djanjinja.test import RequestFactory

 ## Template Loading

 DjanJinja hooks directly into the Django template loader machinery to load